Are You Listening? 5 Reasons You Don’t Listen!

 Listening takes practice if you want to do it well.
 But, it is difficult when you allow simple things to prevent you from listening.

-Few consider listening to be a critical leadership skill, much less, one of the two most critical skills.
-Why so important?
-Because without it, you have much less chance to see inside another person's mind.
-And, when you combine asking questions – the most powerful leadership skill – you have an unbeatable combination to understand people and situations better.
+Few consider listening a critical leadership skill, much less one of the two most essential skills.
+Do you know why this is important?
+Without it, you have much less chance to see inside another person's mind.
+And when you combine asking questions—the most powerful leadership skill—you have an unbeatable combination to understand people and situations better.

 So, here are 5 reasons you don't listen.

-1. You believe talking is important, not listening
+1. You believe talking is essential, not listening

 Those who make the most noise get the most attention - "The squeaky wheel gets the grease."
-There are many people that make good money by speaking.
+Many people make good money by speaking.

-Of course, speaking is a critical part of the communication process and if you do it well, it is a valuable benefit to you and others.
+Of course, speaking is a critical part of the communication process, and if you do it well, it can benefit you and others.
 It is especially useful because it uses the structure of "one to many."
-That simply means you speak and many others can hear you.
+That simply means you speak, and many others can hear you.

 That isn't true of listening.
-Listening is more private, its structure is "one to one."
-Even when you are with many people in a large crowd, the speaker's words are one to one to your ears.
-They are, therefore, personal to you as the listener.
+Listening is more private; its structure is "one-to-one."
+Even with many people in a large crowd, the speaker's words are one-to-one to your ears.
+Therefore, they are personal to you as the listener.

 Because of the nature of listening, it seems less important than speaking.
-But as you know, when someone really listens to you, it is valuable.
+But as you know, when someone closely listens to you, it is valuable.

 2. You believe you know more than they know

-“A little learning is a dangerous thing” and most often a lot of learning is worse when it comes to listening.
-You fall into a trap when you think they don't have much to contribute or they really don't know the topic.
-It is especially bad when you believe you know more than they do.
+“A little learning is a dangerous thing,” and most often, a lot of learning is worse when it comes to listening.
+You fall into a trap when you think the person doesn't have much to contribute or they really don't know the topic.
+It is awful when you believe you know more than they do.

 That thinking encourages you to discount people and what they say.
 That happens even more when you do not value people and different ideas.
-When you aren't curious about what they know, you demonstrate poor leadership skills.
+You demonstrate poor leadership skills when you aren't curious about what they know.

 3. You think while others are talking